sbb-design-systems/digital.sbb.ch/src/en/design-system/organisation/contributing/contributing.md

 ---

 We invite you to actively participate in the further development and improvement of our design system.
 Your ideas, feedback and experience are of immense value in building a powerful, flexible and future-proof design system.
-We greatly value your contribution and are confident that you will be key to further professionalizing our design system.{.lead}
+We greatly value your contribution and are confident that you will be key to further professionalizing our design system. {.lead}

 ## The most important Github links.